-To get the most from your benefits, we encourage you to see a Participating Dentist from the Delta Dental PPO or Delta Dental Premier networks.
+To get the most from your benefits, we encourage you to see a Participating Dentist .
 These dentists contract with us to provide services at discounted rates and file all claims paperwork for you.
 Dentists who are part of our networks will not charge more than their approved fees and usually cost you less than out-of-network dentists.